Naloxone

 Administration to opioid-dependent individuals may cause symptoms of opioid withdrawal, including restlessness, agitation, nausea, vomiting, a fast heart rate, and sweating.
 To prevent this, small doses every few minutes can be given until the desired effect is reached.
 In those with previous heart disease or taking medications that negatively affect the heart, further heart problems have occurred.
 It appears to be safe in pregnancy, after having been given to a limited number of women.
 Naloxone is a non-selective and competitive opioid receptor antagonist.
-It works by reversing the depression of the central nervous system and respiratory system caused by opioids.
+It reverses the depression of the central nervous system and respiratory system caused by opioids.

 Naloxone was patented in 1961 and approved for opioid overdose in the United States in 1971.
 It is on the World Health Organization's List of Essential Medicines.
-Naloxone is available as a generic medication.
-In April 2021, the U.S. Food and Drug Administration (FDA) approved a higher dose naloxone hydrochloride nasal spray product (Kloxxado) intended to treat opioid overdose from fentanyl and its analogues, which are many times stronger than heroin.

 Medical uses

 Opioid overdose

 Naloxone is useful in treating both acute opioid overdose and respiratory or mental depression due to opioids.
 Whether it is useful in those in cardiac arrest due to an opioid overdose is unclear.

-It is included as a part of emergency overdose response kits distributed to heroin and other opioid drug users, and to emergency responders.
+It is included as a part of emergency overdose response kits distributed to heroin, fentanyl, and other opioid drug users, and to emergency responders.
 This has been shown to reduce rates of deaths due to overdose.
 A prescription for naloxone is recommended if a person is on a high dose of opioid (>100 mg of morphine equivalence/day), is prescribed any dose of opioid accompanied by a benzodiazepine, or is suspected or known to use opioids nonmedically.
 Prescribing naloxone should be accompanied by standard education that includes preventing, identifying, and responding to an overdose; rescue breathing; and calling emergency services.

-Distribution of naloxone to individuals likely to encounter people who overdose is part of the harm reduction initiatives that have spread throughout the US and the world.
-This approach to dealing with substance use disorder is to treat it as a medical problem and focusing efforts on reducing the harm produced directly (e.g., overdose) and indirectly (exposure to infectious disease).
+Distribution of naloxone to individuals likely to encounter people who overdose is one aspect of harm reduction strategies.

+However, with opioids that have longer half-lives, respiratory depression returns after naloxone has worn off; therefore, adequate dosing and continuous monitoring may be necessary.